mariapanish/PastebinTESTS/README.md

 # PastebinTESTS
-This automation test are writen in Katalon Studio
+These automation test are written in Katalon Studio